-Reflecting IMLS's agency-level goals, NLG-M has three program goals and four objectives associated with each goal.
+NLG-M has three program goals and four objectives associated with each goal.
 Each applicant should align their proposed project with one of these three goals and one or more of the associated objectives.
-Applicants should clearly identify goal and objective choices in the Narrative (see Section D2c of the FY 2024 National Leadership Grants for Museums Notice of Funding Opportunity).
+Program goal and objective choices should be identified clearly in the Narrative (see Section D2c of the Notice of Funding Opportunity).